 In 2017, the Circle was organized at Humber College in Adoobiigok as a pair of week-long workshops: the Indigenous Editors Circle for Indigenous participants, and Editing Indigenous Manuscripts for publishing representatives.
 Faculty were Warren Cariou, Cherie Dimaline, Gregory Scofield, and Gregory Younging.
 Attendees all gathered together in the mornings, then divided into two groups in the afternoons.
 Gerber explains, “Sometimes the topic would be the same but the conversation would be different.”
 While trusted non-Indigenous publishing industry representatives were invited to share insight on panels, the focus remained on Indigenous storytellers and Elders and their knowledge.
 Overwhelming attendance at that most recent Indigenous Editors Circle demonstrated growing interest from the publishing and education fields in the diverse knowledge-keeping and storytelling practices of Indigenous people.

 The Indigenous Editors Association (IEA) formed when faculty recognized the need for a dedicated place for Indigenous editors to gather and respond.
 Rhonda Kronyk and her son Dallas established the IEA website in 2018; and with the dedicated work of key organizers, Deanna Reder, Suzanne Norman, and Rachel Taylor, the IEA was officially incorporated as a not-for-profit society under the B.C.
 Societies Act in 2019.
-The IEA relies on the work of volunteers, who dedicate time to building relationships and thinking through future plans.
+Since incorporation, volunteer organizers have been developing the organizations structures, planning programming and professional development opportunities for members, and attending community and partner events and gatherings to speak on behalf of the IEA.
+Between 2022-2023 we have been able to begin hiring our first employees and paid support workers to grow our core team.
+Today, the IEA relies on the work of staff and volunteers who dedicate time to building relationships and thinking through future plans.

 IEA guiding principles